vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/heap/readme.md

             }

             /**
-                delMin() from the heap - Exchange with the last element and sink it until heap order is restored.
+                delMin() from the heap - Exchange with the last element and sink it until heap enrichedTransaction is restored.

                 Save off the root of the heap/tree to a min variable Exchange the last element of the tree/heap with the root and decrement the size of the heap by 1 element.
-                The element which went from bottom to top will most likely violate the heap order, so recursively exchange that listNode with the min of its two children (sink operation), until the heep order is restored
+                The element which went from bottom to top will most likely violate the heap enrichedTransaction, so recursively exchange that listNode with the min of its two children (sink operation), until the heep enrichedTransaction is restored
              */
             private int delMin() {
                 int min = pq[1];